datastackacademy/data-engineering-101/week_2/ep3/README.md

 `ls -a` - lists all files, including the ones whose filenames begin in a dot, which you do not always want to see.
 There are many more options, for example to list files by size, by date, recursively etc.

 `more <filename>` - shows the first part of a file, just as much as will fit on one screen.
-Just hit the space bar to see more or q to quit.
-You can use /pattern to search for a pattern.
+Just hit the space bar to see more or `q`` to quit.

-`nano <filename>` - is an editor that lets you create and edit a file.
+`nano <filename>` - Nano is an editor that lets you create and edit a file.
 See the [beginner's guide to nano](https://itsfoss.com/nano-editor-guide/).

 `mv <filename1> <filename2>` - moves a file (i.e. gives it a different name, or moves it into a different directory (see below)